ElhanM/aws-genai-lab/README.md

 It features a **Dual Mode** switch so you can test immediately with a CPU, or run full AI workloads with a GPU (available after AWS quota increase approval).

+**🔒 Security:** Your AI lab is **not exposed to the internet**.
+All access is secured through SSH tunneling, and Open WebUI runs in single-user mode (no authentication required).

 ## 🎯 Project Goal

 To create a **"dispose-on-demand"** AI lab.
 We use Terraform to automate the creation and destruction of the infrastructure, ensuring we only pay for the exact time we are using the resources.